Dosage Form: capsule

 Etodolac has no apparent pharmacokinetic interaction when administered with phenytoin.Warfarin

 The effects of warfarin and NSAIDs on GI bleeding are synergistic, such that users of both drugs together have a risk of serious GI bleeding higher than that of users of either drug alone.
 Short-term pharmacokinetic studies have demonstrated that concomitant administration of warfarin and etodolac results in reduced protein binding of warfarin, but there was no change in the clearance of free warfarin.
 There was no significant difference in the pharmacodynamic effect of warfarin administered alone and warfarin administered with etodolac as measured by prothrombin time.
 Thus, concomitant therapy with warfarin and etodolac should not require dosage adjustment of either drug.
 However, caution should be exercised because there have been a few spontaneous reports of prolonged prothrombin times, with or without bleeding, in etodolac-treated patients receiving concomitant warfarin therapy.
+Close monitoring of such patients is therefore recommended.

 Drug/Laboratory Test Interactions